aemonge/alicia/README.rst

         - Cifar, EMNIST, CelebA, KMNIST, Omniglot, PhotoTour, Places265, SBU, STL10, USPS, VOC
 6.  [ ] Deploy the project to pypy and include the basic documentation.
 7.  [ ] Continue with the other models, on a TDD methodology.
-        - [ ] Dummy (with random sleep timers, used for testing)
+        - [x] Dummy (with random sleep timers, used for testing)
         - [x] Basic (Simple nn.Sequential)
         - [ ] Raw (Create it with nn.Sequential, and implement the math fn)
         - [ ] Crazy (A really complex nn.Sequential)
         - [ ] SqueezeNet
 8.  [ ] The abstract class should let you choose between architectures by name.
-9.  [ ] Reach the VGG model, and start applying to companies.
+9.  [ ] Implement the AlexNet network, and start applying to companies.
 10.  [ ] Complete AlicIA with all the models
         - [ ] VGG (AlexNet is fast; like how you would expect it)
         - [ ] Choose from deep-ai.org